Query Time Series Data#

-Here you’ll get familiar with the Get Data endpoint and use time series parameters to get dataset records that match a time range.
+Here you’ll get familiar with the GET /data endpoint and use time series parameters to get records that match a time range.

 Prerequisite

-IEX Cloud Apperate account - Create one here.
+Free Trial or IEX Cloud account.
+Create one here.

-Apperate API URLs include your workspace base URL, the API version, an endpoint, and any query parameters (API token is required).
+IEX Cloud Data API URLs include a base URL, the API version, an endpoint, and any query parameters (API token is required).

 URL Structure: